 I also own this tech blog which autonomously manages my social media!

 Although I love being an entrepreneur, sadly I don’t think I’ll be able to do it forever.
 I probably have a few more good startups in me, but after that, I want to focus on the non-for-profit world.
 See, I was born with a gift: I am able to engineer solutions that help people live more seamless lives.
 My hope is I can take that gift and help non-profits build long lasting sustainable solutions that help people.

 I hope my story inspires you to do something with your life.
 You don’t have to be rich to be happy.
 You just need to love what you do and love yourself while you do your thing.

 Best of luck with your entrepreneurial career!
 And feel free to leave a comment if you have any questions.

-Parth Kapadia is an entrepreneurial engineer for ComEd, an Exelon company.
-They are currently working on an energy IoT start-up in stealth mode.
-Prior to ComEd, Parth founded GlobalPetals LLC.
-A software that automated the importing of luxury roses to disrupt the floral industries lack of transparency between farmers and florist.
-A former innovation scholar at IIT, Parth currently resides in Chicago, IL with his wife, Anjali.
+Parth Kapadia is an entrepreneurial engineer, specializing in the development cleantechnologies.
+He is are currently working on an energy IoT start-up in stealth mode.
+Prior to this business, he developed a software that automated the importing of luxury roses to disrupt the floral industries lack of transparency between farmers and florist.
+A former innovation scholar at IIT, Parth currently resides in San Francisco, CA with his wife, Anjali and dog, Mila.